magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Now that we learned something new, we'd like to use it to make the `tdd` task even more customizable.
-There are more things in the `tdd` task to be treated with task options.
+There are more things in the `tdd` task to be treated as task options.

-As you'll see some of those things are not easy at all to be introduced (e.g., namespaces to run test in), while others are very simple.

 Let's start with the simplest ones.